csi-hamburg/HCHS-brain-states-RR/manuscript/R1_response.md

-# Functional MRI brain state occupancy in the presence of cerebral small vessel disease -- pre-registration for a multiverse replication analysis of the Hamburg City Health Study
+# Functional MRI brain state occupancy in the presence of cerebral small vessel disease -- pre-registration for a replication analysis of the Hamburg City Health Study

 PCI RR, Revision  01